sky-shift/skyshift/docs/source/slurm_support/overview.rst

 Empowering Researchers and Engineers
 -------------------------------------

-SkyFlow's integration with Slurm opens new horizons for researchers and engineers, allowing for effortless submission of jobs to leading-edge supercomputers like `NERSC <https://www.nersc.gov/>`_, as well as to compute farms maintained by various institutions or individual enthusiasts.
+SkyShift's integration with Slurm opens new horizons for researchers and engineers, allowing for effortless submission of jobs to leading-edge supercomputers like `NERSC <https://www.nersc.gov/>`_, as well as to compute farms maintained by various institutions or individual enthusiasts.
 This level of flexibility ensures that your computational research and engineering tasks are executed